movingdownunder/movingdownunder.github.io/_pages/general/visas.md

 The current passmark for this particular visa category is 60 points however, because of ceilings imposed on certain occupations, you may in fact be required to obtain more than 60 points in order to receive an invitation to apply for this visa.

-To be able to apply for this visa you need to submit an expression of interest and then be invited through SkillSelect to apply.
-You will only receive an invitation through SkillSelect on this visa program once you have been nominated by a State/Territory government.
+To be able to apply for this visa you need to submit an expression of interest and then be invited through [SkillSelect](https://skillselect.gov.au){:target="\_blank"} to apply.
+You will only receive an invitation through [SkillSelect](https://skillselect.gov.au){:target="\_blank"} on this visa program once you have been nominated by a State/Territory government.

 This visa allows you and your family to